 The morning-after pill is a type of emergency birth control (contraception).
-The purpose of emergency contraception is to prevent pregnancy after a woman has had unprotected sex or after her birth control method has failed.
+Emergency contraception is used to prevent pregnancy for women who've had unprotected sex or whose birth control method has failed.

-The morning-after pill is intended for back-up contraception only, not as a primary method of birth control.
-Morning-after pills contain either levonorgestrel (Plan B One-Step) or ulipristal acetate (ella).
+The morning-after pill is intended for backup contraception only, not as a primary method of birth control.
+Morning-after pills contain either levonorgestrel (Plan B One-Step, Aftera, others) or ulipristal acetate (ella).

-Plan B One-Step is available over-the-counter without a prescription; ulipristal is available only with a prescription from your doctor or health care provider.
+Levonorgestrel is available over-the-counter without a prescription; ulipristal acetate is available only with a prescription.

 Plan B One-Step is a type of morning-after pill that can be used after unprotected sex to prevent pregnancy.
 Plan B One-Step contains the hormone levonorgestrel — a progestin — which can prevent ovulation, block fertilization or keep a fertilized egg from implanting in the uterus.